ituacm/ITU-ACM-23-24-Introduction-to-Data-Science/README.md

 Obtaining, organizing and visualizing data and creating a project with meaningful results.
 In doing so, utilizing machine learning concepts.

 The students will:
-- represent basic real-world problems with Python.
+- be able to bring complex datasets into a simple format.
-- become familiar with fundamental data types and control structures of Python.
+- visualize data and draw meaningful conclusions.
-- organize their programs with functions and imports.
+- use basic machine learning concepts.
-- use object oriented programming techniques to model their environment.
+- have an idea about how Large Language Models work.

 ## Syllabus